 About the Artist

-Linda Benenati studied art at San Jose State in the late 60’s, but ended up with a degree in English.
-After college, she pursued a career in graphics and writing in the tech industry.
-Consequently, she loves the interplay of images, words, and titles.
+In the late 60’s, I studied art at San Jose State but ended up with a degree in English.
+After college, I pursued a career in graphics and writing in the tech industry.
+Consequently, I love the interplay of images, words, and titles.

-Over the years, she has worked in many different media: oil and acrylic painting, found object and papier mâché sculpture, and mixed media collage.
-A few years ago, she ventured into encaustic painting which just might be her all-time favorite medium with its vibrancy and versatility.
-She now considers herself almost exclusively an encaustic artist.
+Over the years, I have worked in many different media: oil and acrylic painting, found object and papier mâché sculpture, and mixed media collage.
+Ten years ago, I ventured into encaustic painting which just might be my all-time favorite medium with its vibrancy and versatility.
+I now consider myself almost exclusively an encaustic artist.

-Among her favorite artists are Henri de Toulouse-Lautrec, Marc Chagall, Claude Monet, David Cornell, Wayne Thiebaud, Maira Kalman, Joan Brown and Inez Storer.
+Among my favorite artists are Henri de Toulouse-Lautrec, Marc Chagall, Claude Monet, René Magritte, David Hockney, David Cornell, Wayne Thiebaud, Maira Kalman, Joan Brown and Inez Storer.

-Linda has a passion for cats and small dogs, 1920’s and ’30’s collectibles, and anything French.
-Much of this influence is evident in her art.
-When she is not creating, she loves to scavenge through flea markets and second-hand shops.
-She resides in the South Bay with her husband—her fellow scavenger and sometimes art collaborator.
+I have a passion for cats and small dogs, 1920’s and ’30’s collectibles, and anything French.
+Much of this influence is evident in my art.
+When I am not creating, I love to scavenge through flea markets and second-hand shops.
+I reside in the San Francisco bay area with my husband (my fellow scavenger) and my chihuahua Honey Bee.

 About the Process